lee-hodg/singularity/README.md

 set the default menus a page should appear in in `settings.py` too.
 Now the user can easily select which menus a given page should appear in.

+# comments

+## comment.html

+### Pagination notes (see my blog for more)

+Use a custom `paginated_comment_thread` inclusion tag to build the parent (zeroth level in tree) comments.
+The template it calls `comment_with_pagination.html`, is an extension of `comment.html`, only it overrides the pagination_foot block, with some code that actually calls `pagination_for` on the comment paginator that the `paginated_comment_thread` tag provides it with (`comment_for_thread_paginator`).

+In the tag the paginate function works by simply taking the `comment_for_thread` list (which in our case in the list of zeroth level comments for a BlogPost) and then ripping the page number parameter from the GETstr.
+It takes `COMMENTS_PER_PAGE` custom setting, and behaves how you'd expect.
+When `.object_list` is called on it, it yields up the list of comments for that page, which can then just be displayed as normal.

+By passing the actual paginator itself back, we can easily render the pagination footer (arrows and "Page 1 of 2" etc) by calling the pagination_for mezzanine tag (c.f. blog_post_list).

+You may think about doing this with only one tag and one template, which might have been possible, but the problem is the recursive calls modify the context as they are called one by one, and by the time you get to the bottom of the html in the outer `comment.html` template the context is different to at the top, and to what you might have been expecting, thus it's very difficult to render pagination footers for just the parents.

+The approach used with the extension of `comment.html` by comment_with_pagination.html is fairly DRY anyway, so we should be good.